Izzybelle8104/ibama-data-cleaning/README.md

 # IBAMA Wildlife Trafficking Data Cleaning and Analytics
+* NOT ALL CODE WILL BE PRESENTED DUE TO PRIVACY
 This project is focused on processing, cleaning, and analyzing data related to wildlife trafficking provided by the **Brazilian Institute of Environment and Renewable Natural Resources (IBAMA)**.
 The goal is to generate insights by combining species and legal infraction data, enabling further research on wildlife trafficking patterns and conservation efforts.

 ## Project Overview